Clayton Wesley Uniting Church: Establishment of the congregation

-Clayton Church
+Establishment of the church building

+First church building

 In November 1851 a breakaway group formed a separate church which met at Roberts's residence, "Maesbury House".
 Roberts, who was antipathetic to Stow, but later publicly reversed his opinion, may have led the breakaway in response to Stow's pastorate.
 They were still meeting at Maesbury House when their first pastor J. H. Barrow held a service there on 21 January 1854.
 An institute hall was hired for the first public meeting on 2 July 1854, and plans were made for a permanent chapel.
 The block of land settled on was 150 x 450 ft on the corner of Kensington Terrace and East Parade, Kensington (now Portrush Road and The Parade, Beulah Park).

 The foundation stone for the building, which was designed by George Abbott, was laid on 5 June 1855 by Mr. Barrow.
 This was the original Clayton chapel, named at the suggestion or insistence of John Roberts, in memory of Rev. John Clayton (1754–1843) of London, whose three sons John, George and William were also Congregationalist ministers.
 The first service, held on 13 April 1856, was conducted by Revs.
 John Gardner (Presbyterian), Joseph Dare (Methodist), and T. Q. Stow.

 Barrow resigned in 1858 to help found The Advertiser, which he edited for 15 years, and after an interim when services were held by Stow, was succeeded by the Rev. John William Cooper Drane (1823–1864), who preached his first sermon on 6 February 1859.
 Later that year the Rev. Drane started preaching (also?) at the High Street Church, and also ran a college in George Street, Norwood, which moved in mid-1860 to Tavistock Street in the city.
 In December 1860 he left for Ipswich, Queensland, where he ministered for three years and died of consumption (tuberculosis) on 24 December 1864.
 He was succeeded by Rev. William Harcus, who arrived in South Australia in late November 1860, and was to follow Barrow as a journalist and editor.
 He was followed in May 1866 by Eliezer Griffiths, who had been serving several congregations in Port Denison, Queensland.He left South Australia for England in December 1872.
 A manse on Kensington Terrace (now Portrush Road) had been built in 1868.

 The Rev. Thomas Hope followed in May 1874.
 During his time considerable building work was undertaken: a schoolroom 36 x 25 ft and vestry 11.5 x 9.5 ft were built in 1876 to a design by Thomas English.